Analytical Fock-State Generation and SWAP using a Rabi-Driven Transmon: Theory

 The qubit and the relevant memory mode are initialized in the ground and vacuum states, respectively.
-The appropriate sideband drive for coupling is ramped up, and subsequently we excite the qubit to the higher energy dressed state.
+The appropriate sideband drive for coupling is ramped up, and subsequently we excite the qubit to the higher-energy dressed state.
 The Rabi drive is then activated.
 For the duration of the Rabi drive, excitation exchange is in effect.
 If this duration is approximately $\tau_1=\pi/2g$, the single excitation contained in the dressed states of the qubit is transferred to the memory mode.
 Thus, the memory mode contains the Fock state $\left|n=1\right>$.
-It is possible to use a similar logic to generate higher photon count Fock states: Since the dressed states are the $\left|+\right>$ and $\left|-\right>$ states, we can inject the qubit with an excitation by performing a virtual $z$ rotation of $\pi$, i.e. by flipping the sign of the Rabi drive.
-Activating the Rabi drive for a new time period $\tau_2$, the effective coupling rate of a state $\left|n\right>$ and an excited qubit in Eq.~\ref{eq:SimpleHamilt} is $g\sqrt{n+1}$.
-Thus, $\tau_n=\tau_1/\sqrt{n}$.
+It is possible to use a similar logic to generate higher photon count Fock states: Since the dressed states are the $\left|+\right>$ and $\left|-\right>$ states, we can inject the qubit with an excitation by performing a virtual $Z$ rotation of $\pi$, i.e. by flipping the sign of the Rabi drive.
+Activating the Rabi drive for a new time period $\tau_2$, the transition that populates $\left|n\right>$ couples at rate $g\sqrt{n}$ in Eq.~\ref{eq:SimpleHamilt}, so that $\tau_n=\tau_1/\sqrt{n}$.
 After time $\tau_2$, the memory mode now contains $\left|n=2\right>$.
 This process can be repeated as necessary in order to create higher photon count Fock states, with Rabi drive times shortened by a factor of $\sqrt{n}$ compared to $\tau_1$ for each increase in the photon count.
-The process ends with a $\pi/2$ in phase with the final Rabi drive to shift the qubit from the lower energy dressed state back to its lab frame ground state.
+The process ends with a $\pi/2$ pulse in phase with the final Rabi drive to shift the qubit from the lower-energy dressed state back to its lab frame ground state.